Who Dares Wins II

 Who Dares Wins II is a run and gun video game developed and published by Alligata Software and released in late 1985 for the Commodore 64, as well as the Amstrad CPC, Atari 8-bit computers, BBC Micro, Commodore 16, Plus/4, MSX, and ZX Spectrum.

-The game is a modified version of the earlier Who Dares Wins, which was withdrawn after legal action due to its alleged similarities to the arcade game Commando.
-(See legal case section below).
+The game is a modified version of the earlier Who Dares Wins, which was withdrawn after legal action due to its alleged similarities to the arcade video game Commando.